 15. Flax Seeds

 Avocados have a well-established reputation for providing the body and heart with healthy fats.
-They are rich in the monounsaturated fats that lowers cholesterol.
+They are rich in the monounsaturated fats that lower cholesterol.
 They are also high in antioxidants and potassium.

 Why is important to eat the right foods for healthy heart?